TAKE ACTION! Call Kasich at 614-466-3555 and urge him to VETO SB296.

 After watching the full performance, what do you think the fundamental takeaway about ‘white privilege’ should be?

-Here’s one: Silence is an action, and white silence is a luxury.
+Here’s one discover this: Silence is an action, and white silence is a luxury.

 When it comes to being an ally, BLM activist Brittany Packnett perhaps put it best.
 Her advice to allies is to help by having this mindset: “You set the vision.
 We’ll do the work.”